Is the legend confusing Wingfield and Crumley, or did it occur years earlier? Of this, we will never know.

 Near the lobby staircase, linger three small spirits including two children and a midget that are said to be pranksters, sneaking up behind people and tapping their backs before giggling and dancing away.

 Many psychics who have visited the old hotel claim that it is a gateway into another world.
-In the fall of 2001 the Goldfield Hotel was featured on Fox Family TV’s World’s Scariest Places.
-It’s been the subject of a couple of paranormal investigation television series, including Ghost Adventures in 2004, 2011 and 2013, and Ghost Hunters in 2008.
+The old hotel has been featured on a number of paranormal investigation television shows.

 * Reader Update, April, 2009: The legend of Elizabeth in the Goldfield Hotel is just that, a legend.
 If a story is told enough times, as time goes by, then it becomes “true.”
 I am a direct relative of Martin Duffy, owner of the Florence Mine.
 During the heyday of the Goldfield Hotel, my great uncle lived in the hotel.
 At that time, everyone shared a restroom.
 My great uncle married the elevator operator, Ruth Duffy.
 As you know the Goldfield Hotel had a working elevator, that still works to this day.
 There was no Elizabeth, it was just a rumor created to inspire people.
 My great uncle lived in the hotel during the time of G. Wingfield, and there was no Elizabeth in the hotel.
 Besides, he moved to Reno shortly after buying the hotel. — Terri Stewart, April, 2009.